 The total estimate came out to be $25,275.00 at the cheapest end (low # of hours and $100/ hour) and $727,500.00 (maximum # of hours and $150/hour) at the most expensive end.
 In 2017, app cost remains relatively similar, and these estimates still provide a good proxy for design and development costs.

-Here’s another graphic for those that enjoy the visuals.
+Here’s another graphic for those who prefer visuals.

 Along with the seven stages, there are different development styles that can affect monetary costs.
-The most prominent styles right now are waterfall and agile.
+The most prominent styles right now are the various implementations of Agile and the more traditional approach, Waterfall.

-Waterfall relies on up-front documentation and has less flexibility; it can be thought of as the traditional approach.
+Waterfall relies on up-front documentation and has less flexibility; it can be thought of as the precursor to Agile.

-Agile, as the name suggests, is more free-forming and feedback is considered after each step.
+Agile, as the name suggests, is more adaptive and feedback is considered after each step.
 This allows for changes as the product moves along.

 AR & VR Cost in 2017

-We’ve established the basic premise of what an application development budget should be around; now, let’s look at a recent trend within the app market: AR and VR.
+We’ve established the basic premise of what an application development budget should be around; now, let’s look at some recent trends within the app market: augmented reality (AR) and virtual reality (VR).

 We’ll have to see if app cost changes in 2017, as agencies look to capitalize on the major AR/VR successes from 2016.